enriquebris/goconcurrentqueue/readme.md

 It has a fixed capacity meaning that no more items than this capacity could coexist at the same time.

 ## Benchmarks FixedFIFO vs FIFO

+The numbers for the following charts were obtained by running the benchmarks in a 2012 MacBook Pro (2.3 GHz Intel Core i7 - 16 GB 1600 MHz DDR3) with golang v1.12

 ### Enqueue